-This gauge indicates the temperature of the cooling water circulating through your engine.
+The water temperature gauge indicates the temperature of the cooling water circulating through your engine.
 When the temperature exceeds the recommended operating range for your engine immediately shut off your engine to prevent damage.
-Overheating is often caused by obstruction of your engine's water intake on the lower unit.
-Check the water intake first if you experience trouble.
+Overheating is often caused by obstruction of your engine's water intake on the lower unit, check there if you experience trouble.